-- Benefit Take-up Adjustments (BTA) controls benefit take-up modelling.
-If the extension is switched on then partial take-up is applied (the default), otherwise full take-up is assumed. - Full Year Adjustments (FYA) to choose between modelling policies as of 30th June (extension off, the default) and modelling annual policies (extension on), which takes into account within-year policy changes. - Parental Benefits Extension (PBE) to choose between observed (extension off) and simulated (extension on) values of maternity benefit and parental benefit.
+- Uprating by Average Adjustment (UAA) to choose between uprating (non-simulated) public pension variables according to changes in average amounts (extension on) or statutory indexation (extension off, the default). - Benefit Take-up Adjustments (BTA) controls benefit take-up modelling.
+If the extension is switched on then partial take-up is applied (the default), otherwise full takeup is assumed. - Full Year Adjustments (FYA) to choose between modelling policies as of 30th June (extension off, the default) and modelling annual policies (extension on), which takes into account within-year policy changes. - Parental Benefits Extension (PBE) to choose between observed (extension off) and simulated (extension on) values of maternity benefit and parental benefit. - Minimum wage adjustment (MWA) minimum wage adjustments are applied if the extension is on (default extension is off) (see also section 2.4.1).